-- 1.19 The New Forest National Park Authority is the minerals and waste planning authority for the whole of the National Park.
+- The New Forest National Park Authority 1.20 is the minerals and waste planning authority for the whole of the National Park.
 This statutory role includes the preparation and adoption of the planning policy framework for minerals and waste development within the National Park.
-The Authority works in partnership with the other minerals and waste planning authorities in Hampshire and has adopted the following planning policy documents: - Hampshire Minerals & Waste Plan (adopted 2013) forms part of the statutory development plan for the National Park; - Oil & Gas Development in Hampshire SPD (adopted 2016); and - Minerals & Waste Safeguarding in Hampshire (adopted 2016) - 1.20 With this up to date policy framework in place for minerals and waste development in the National Park, this Local Plan does not include any coverage of minerals and waste planning matters.
+The Authority works in partnership with the other minerals and waste planning authorities in Hampshire and has adopted the following planning policy documents: - Hampshire Minerals & Waste Plan (adopted 2013) - forms part of the statutory development plan for the National Park; - Oil & Gas Development in Hampshire SPD (adopted 2016); and - Minerals & Waste Safeguarding in Hampshire (adopted 2016). - With this up-to-date policy framework in 1.21 place for minerals and waste development in the National Park, this Local Plan does not include any coverage of minerals and waste planning matters.

-Planning Enforcement
+Planning enforcement

-1.21 To support the protection afforded to the New Forest as a nationally designated landscape, the Authority has a dedicated Planning Enforcement Team to ensure unauthorised development is not harmful to the National Park, its special qualities and to protect the amenities of residents.
-In accordance with paragraph 207 of the NPPF the Authority has adopted a Local Enforcement Plan (adopted 2013) that sets out the Authority's policy and procedures for enforcing planning control in the National Park.
+To support the protection afforded to the New Forest as a nationally designated landscape, the Authority has a dedicated planning enforcement team to ensure unauthorised development is not harmful to the National Park, its special qualities and to protect the amenities of residents.
+In accordance with the NPPF the Authority has adopted a Local Enforcement Plan (adopted 2013) that sets out the policy and procedures for enforcing planning control in the National Park.